Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Bijection with constellations

 \subsection{Bijection in the bipartite case}

 Given a bipartite colored graph $G\in\bG^q$, we first orient all the edges from black to white.
-We then contract all the color-0 edges, so that the pairs of black and white vertices they link collapse into $2q$-valent vertices which have one outgoing and one ingoing edge of each color $i\in\llbracket 1,q\rrbracket$. \be
+We then contract all the color-0 edges as shown below in \eqref{fig:ContractColor0}, so that the pairs of black and white vertices they link collapse into $2q$-valent vertices which have one outgoing and one ingoing edge of each color $i\in\llbracket 1,q\rrbracket$. \be

 \qquad \longrightarrow \qquad \ee The vertex resulting from the contraction of the distinguished color-0 edge is itself distinguished.
-The obtained Eulerian graph, $G_{/ 0}$, is such that the subgraph obtained by keeping only the color-$i$ edges is a collection of directed cycles.
+The obtained (Eulerian) graph, $G_{/ 0}$, is such that the subgraph obtained by keeping only the color-$i$ edges ($i\in\llbracket 1,q\rrbracket$) is a collection of directed cycles.
 For each such color-$i$ cycle containing $p$ vertices, we add a color-$i$ vertex, and $p$ color-$i$ edges between that vertex and the $p$ vertices of the cycle, and then we delete the original color-$i$ edges, as illustrated below. \be \qquad \longrightarrow \qquad \ee The cyclic ordering of the $p$ edges around the cycle translates into a cyclic counterclockwise ordering of the $p$ edges around the color-$i$ vertex, and each of these (deleted) edges corresponds to a corner of the color-$i$ vertex.
+We say that a vertex is embedded if a cyclic ordering of its incident edges is specified.

 Doing this operation at every color-$i$ cycle, we obtain a connected diagram $S=\Psi(G)$ having \begin{itemize} \item non-embedded white vertices of valency $q$, with one incident edge of each color $i\in\llbracket 1,q\rrbracket$, \item embedded color-$i$ vertices, \item color-$i$ edges, which connect a white vertex to a color-$i$ vertex, \item one distinguished white vertex (resulting from the contraction of the root-edge). \end{itemize}